Donald Pettit: Expedition 71/72

+Innovations and inventions

-During Expedition 6 in 2002/2003, Pettit used spare parts found throughout the Station to construct a barn door tracker; the device compensates for the movement of the ISS relative to the Earth's surface, permitting sharper high resolution images of city lights at night from the orbiting space station.
+During Expedition 6, Pettit used spare parts found throughout the Station to construct a barn door tracker; the device compensates for the movement of the ISS relative to the Earth's surface, permitting sharper high resolution images of city lights at night from the orbiting space station.

-In November 2008, Pettit invented a zero-g coffee cup, which used the wetting angle to carry the coffee along a crease to permit drinking and avoid the necessity of a straw.
-This zero-g cup was featured in the May 2009 National Geographic Magazine issue, along with his notes on the relation of the internal cup angle to the contact wetting angle for various construction materials.
+In November 2008, Pettit invented the zero-g coffee cup, which used the principle of capillary channel flow to carry fluid along a crease to permit drinking and avoid the necessity of a straw.
+The first prototype was developed on the ISS using repurposed materials pinched into a teardrop shape.
+This zero-g cup was featured in the May 2009 issue of National Geographic magazine, along with his notes on the relation of the internal cup angle to the contact wetting angle for various construction materials.
+The cup received the first ever patent for an object invented in space.

 Antarctica

 From November 2006 through January 2007, Pettit joined the Antarctic Search for Meteorites (ANSMET), spending six weeks in the Antarctic summer collecting meteorite samples, including a lunar meteorite.
 During the expedition, he was called on to perform emergency electrical repairs to a snowmobile and emergency dental surgery.
 Periods of tent-confining inclement weather were spent continuing his Saturday Morning Science series—"on Ice"—with photographic surveys of crystal sizes of glacial ice samples and collections of magnetic micrometeorites from ice melt used for cooking water.
-(He estimated Antarctic glacial ice to contain roughly 1 micrometeorite per liter.)
+He estimated Antarctic glacial ice to contain roughly 1 micrometeorite per liter.